 The three major components of the Camoco system are a module for SNP-to-gene mapping (Fig. 1A); tools for construction and analysis of co-expression networks (Fig. 1B); and an "overlap" algorithm that integrates GWAS-derived candidate genes with the co-expression networks and identifies high priority candidate genes with strong co-expression support across multiple GWAS loci (Fig. 1C) (see Materials and Methods for details on each component).
 The overlap algorithm identifies high-priority genes by identifying the subset of genes that are highly connected to other genes also implicated by GWAS SNPs.

-To accomplish this, we implemented and evaluated two different network scoring metrics: network density, and network locality (Eq.1 and Eq.2).
-Network density measures the average interaction strength between all pairwise combinations of genes linked to GWAS peaks.
-Network locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome (See Materials and Methods for score details).
-For a given input GWAS trait and gene expression data set, statistical significance for both density as well as locality is determined by generating a null distribution based generating random GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
-This null-distribution is used to derive a p-value for the observed network density and locality for all putative causal genes (Fig. 1D).
-The end result of this process is that for an input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, and a false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.
+To accomplish this, we implemented and evaluated two different network scoring metrics: subnetwork density, and subnetwork locality (Eq.1 and Eq.2).
+Subnetwork density measures the average interaction strength between all pairwise combinations of genes linked to GWAS peaks.
+Subnetwork locality measures the specificity of co-expression-derived interactions for a given candidate gene to all genes in the GWAS-derived subnetwork as compared to all other genes in the genome (See Materials and Methods for score details).
+For a given input GWAS trait and gene expression data set, statistical significance for both density as well as locality is determined by generating a null-distribution based generating random GWAS traits (n=1000) with the same number of implicated loci and corresponding candidate genes.
+This null-distribution is used to derive a p-value for the observed subnetwork density and locality for all putative causal genes (Fig. 1D).
+The end result of this process is, for a given input GWAS trait, Camoco produces a ranked list of candidate causal genes for both network metrics, and a false discovery rate that indicates the significance of the observed overlap between each candidate causal gene and the co-expression network.

 Fig. 1

-Schematic of the Camoco integration framework
+Schematic of the Camoco framework

 The Camoco framework integrates genes identified by SNPs associated with complex traits with functional information inferred from co-expression networks.
-(A) A typical GWAS result for a complex trait identifies several SNPs (circled) passing the threshold for significance indicating a multi-genic trait.
-SNP-to-gene mapping windows identifies a varying number of candidate genes for each SNP.
+(A) A typical GWAS result for a complex trait identifies several SNPs (circled) passing the threshold for genome-wide significance indicating a multi-genic trait.
+SNP-to-gene mapping windows identify a varying number of candidate genes for each SNP.
 Candidate genes are identified based on user-specified window size and a maximum number of flanking genes surrounding a SNP (e.g. 50kb and 2 flanking genes designated in red).
 (B) Independently, gene co-expression networks identify interactions between genes uncovering an unbiased survey of putative biological co-function.
 Network interactions are identified by comparing gene expression profiles across a diverse set of accessions (e.g. experimental conditions, tissue, samples).
 Dense subnetworks indicate sets of genes with strongly correlated gene expression profiles.
 (C) Co-analysis of co-expression interactions among GWAS trait candidate genes identifies a small subset of genes with strong network connections.
 Blue lines indicate genes that have similar co-expression patterns indicating co-regulation or shared function.
 Starred genes are potential candidate genes associated with GWAS trait based on SNP-to-gene mapping and co-expression evidence.
-Red stars indicate genes that are not the closest to the GWAS SNP (non-adjacent) that may have been missed using stringent SNP-to-gene mapping.
+Red stars indicate genes that are not the closest to the GWAS SNP (non-adjacent) that may have been missed without co-expression evidence.
 (D) Statistical significance of subnetwork interactions are assessed by comparing co-expression strength among genes identified from empirical GWAS datasets to random networks containing the same number of genes.
 In the illustrated case, the more interesting subnetwork has both high density as well as locality.

 Generating co-expression networks from diverse transcriptional data